 An excellent example of how data can help individuals at work is when a salesperson deals with customers.
 Data provides salespeople with facts about their products, making for a more convincing sales pitch.
 It can also help them decide when to push a sale or when they might be wasting their time.

 Using data, managers can determine how to respond to global news.
-When covid-19 first hit the headlines, it was hard to tell whether it was hysteria or a genuine crisis.
+When COVID-19 first hit the headlines, it was hard to tell whether it was hysteria or a genuine crisis.
 Johns Hopkins University’s data helped us understand how the virus was developing globally and locally.
-Having access to this information helped businesses manage changes quickly and make long term plans.
+Having access to this information helped businesses manage changes quickly and make long-term plans.

 There is nothing quite as persuasive as having a good set of hard facts to back you up when making decisions.
 Data can help everyone, from Change Managers looking to improve business processes to Marketing Executives seeking justification for their latest advertising campaign.
 Having reliable data can improve every aspect of an organisation or individual’s career.